SigmoidNetmaker/deep-network-orthobiologics/README.md

 OrthoSetUp.m          -- sets up all of the network types for training
 OrthoReadDataset.m    -- reads the data in the Excel file OrthobioDatasetV4.xlsx
-OrthoMakeTruthTable.m -- organizes the dataset into input/desired-output pairs
+OrthoMakeTruthTable.m -- organizes the dataset into input/desired-output pairs for training

+OrthoDeltaTrain.m     -- trains a two-layer (input-output) network on the dataset using delta rule OrthoDeltaTest.m      -- tests the two-layer network after training over the dataset

+OrthoBackOneTrain.m   -- trains a three-layer (one hidden layer) network on the dataset using backpropagation OrthoBackOneTest.m    -- tests the three-layer network after training over the dataset